 We are starting to post rules for games and techniques!
 If you've used this game, have variations to add, or have questions about how this and other games are played, leave us a comment.

-This is a theatre game that's good for building teamwork, working under pressure and developing the language of images.
-You need enough people to make two or more teams of 5 to 10 people each.
+This theatre game works well for building teamwork, working under pressure and developing the language of images.
+You need a group big enough to split into two or more teams of 5 to 10 people each.
 You'll also need space for these teams to work simultaneously and separately.

 Each team uses their bodies to construct the image of a vehicle—that is, a mode of transport that will be recognizable by the members of the other teams.
 The vehicle must also be able to travel across the space as a moving human sculpture that includes sound effects.
 Once all the teams have completed this task, one team shows their stationary vehicle.
 The others make observations and guesses as to what the vehicle is.
 Then the vehicle moves and makes noise, either confirming the guesses or not.
 The round ends with the team revealing what their vehicle was, and the next team has a go.